-Our successful and well-established biomass division continues to perform well and has delivered stable returns since acquisition in 2015.
-This year, in nave been particularly pleased to see strong performance at our newest blomass site in Snetterton, East Anglia, which was acquired in April.
-2021, proving to be a valuable addition to the business.
-During the year we purchased a Wasteto-Energy facility currently under construction in Avrshire.
-The facility has been in development for three years and will be capable of processing over 185,600 tonnes per annum of non-recyclable household, commercial and industrial waste which would otherwise be sent to landful or exported.
-This will generate 17 MWe of low carbon electricity, enough to dower 30,000 hornes.
-It will be the first large-scale, subsidy free waste-to-energy project in western Scotland and projected completion date is in early 2024.
+Our successful and well-established blomass division continues to perform well and has delivered stable returns since acquisition in 2015 This year, I have been particularly pleased to see strong performance at our newest biomass site in Snetterton, East Anglia, which was acquired in April 2021, proving to be a valuable addition to the business.
+During the year we purchased a Wasteto-Energy facility currently under construction in Ayrshire.
+The facility has been in development for three years and will be capable of processing over 185,600 tonnes per annum of non-recyclable household, commercial and industrial waste which would otherwise be sent to landfill or exported This will generate 17 MWe of low carbon electricity, enough to power 30,000 homes.
+It will be the first large-scale, subsidy free waste-to-energy project in western Scotland and projected completion date is n early 2024